pablo-abc/felte/packages/site/src/markdown/docs/latest/element/en/getting-started.md

 Felte is a JavaScript library that tries to help you ease the management of forms, form validation and the reporting of validation errors.
 To use its basic functionalities you'll only need the base `@felte/element` package from npm or through a CDN.

+> **NOTE**: This version is being actively developed currently.
+There is still improvements to be made and there will be breaking changes in between minor versions.
+If you're using this, make sure to pin your versions and check the changelog whenever you upgrade.

 ### Using a CDN

 `@felte/element` is only distributed as an ES module.
 You can import it directly from a CDN in a `<script type="module">` tag.